mkowusujr/Frappy-Blog/frappywriter/_pages/poems/reality-check.md

 date: 2022-02-04 20:20:00 -0400
 permalink: /poems/reality-check
 tags: poems
+poem_collection: humility
 ---

-Reality Check
-By Mathew Owusu Jr

 I am in the wilderness
 My will and happiness drying up
 A worm languishing in the hot arid sun
 My strength depleting, all alone

-I am on fire
+I am on fire,
-A the star in the night sky
+A star in the night sky
 Radiant, glistening, sustaining men with my greatness
 I can do no wrong